vickylance/Codeveryone-website/src/pages/blogs/2018-04-15/index.md

 author: "Brad Traversy"
 ---

-This is my very post in Gatsby
+This is my very post in Gatsby.
+YOLO